 Blue-stemmed goldenrod, Solidago caesia

-Blue-stemmed goldenrod is a delicate and elegant-looking plant, also called wreath goldenrod.
-It attracts metalic blue and shimmering green bees in the shade.
-It blooms in the fall and is listed rare in the wild.
+Blue-stemmed goldenrod is a delicate, elegant plant, also called wreath goldenrod.
+It attracts metallic blue and shimmering green bees in the shade.
+It blooms in the fall and is listed as rare in the wild.

 Ecology:

-Goldenrod is also unsurpassed in providing food for the caterpillars as a host plant of over 100 moth species.
-This is important because they are the non-negociable food source for breeding birds.
+Goldenrod is also unsurpassed in providing food for the caterpillars as a host plant for over 100 moth species.
+This is important because they are the non-negotiable food source for breeding birds.
 Caterpillars are the very reason birds migrate to Canada in the first place.

 So, make room for some goldenrod in your garden.
-Stiff goldenrod and upland white goldenrod are non spreading goldenrods for the sun and blue-stem goldenrod and zigzag goldenrod are ideal for shaded areas.
-Be careful not to plant prolific rhizomatous species like Canada goldenrod; they will take over small spaces quickly.
+Stiff goldenrod and upland white goldenrod are non-spreading goldenrods for sun, and blue-stem goldenrod and zigzag goldenrod are ideal for shaded areas.
+Be careful not to plant prolific rhizomatous species like Canada goldenrod; they can quickly take over small spaces.

 Growing conditions:

 Blue-stemmed goldenrod is found on forest edges and in deciduous upland forests and therefore prefers soil with high organic matter.
-To increase the organic matter in your garden, leave the leaves and chop and drop stems right in place.
-It can grow in full shade but grows much bigger with more blooms and is truly stunning in partial or dappled shade or even almost full sun.
+To increase organic matter in your garden, leave the leaves and chop-and-drop stems right in place.
+It can grow in full shade, but grows much bigger, with more blooms, and is truly stunning in partial or dappled shade or even almost full sun.
 It is clumping and does not spread.

 Garden symphony: